fuse-lang/fuse-lang.github.io/_docs/basics/06-functions.md

 const (str, num, bool) return_values
 ```

-Tuples containing only one value are `eager` to expand, that's why we still can assign return values of functions into a variable without the surrounding parantecies.
+Tuples containing only one value are `eager` to expand, that's why we still can assign return values of functions that return a single value into a variable without the surrounding them in the parantecies.

 ```fuse
 const value: string = func()
 ```

-We can annotate the type of assigned variable as tuple to prevent assignment from expanding it.
+We can annotate the type of assigned variable as a tuple to prevent the assignment from expanding it.

 ```fuse
 const tuple: (string) = func()
 ```

-We will learn more about [Tuples](/docs/tuples) in the next page.
+We will learn more about [Tuples](/docs/tuples) on the next page.

 __Note__: Unit(`()`) is just a tuple with no values, Since any tuple without a value is equal to any other empty tuple therefore at any time there can only exist one of such tuples.
 This can also explain the reason behind the syntax of `Unit`.

-Alternatively a function with only a single line of body can be expressed using the following syntax.
+Functions with only a single line of body can be expressed using the following syntax.

 ```fuse
 fn fun() => print("functions are fun!")